 Similar to casse-couilles, but not as rude, we have casse pieds. eg. Il est vraiment casse-pieds meaning, “he is really painful!

 Faiéant is a word used for lazy people, and the force of the word just depends on how empathically you say it. eg. T’es fainéant, toi!, meaning “my goodness, you are lazy!”

 53. Je vais te défoncer – I’m going to destroy you

 Défoncer is not necessarily a swear word, but it can be used that way.
 A non-offensive use of the word could be “j’étais défoncé à tennis” meaning “I was destroyed at tennis”.
 But you can use Je vais te défoncer to say “I’m going to destroy you” if in an angry argument with someone.

-If you would like to download this list to memorize, please see our free flashcards.
+If you would like to download some of these words to remember, please see our free flashcards below.
 And if you enjoyed this article, you may also like my list of the best French insults when you really want to tell someone off!
+A bientôt!

 ¹ Featured Image: by Matthew Henry